jrmuizel/frame-timing/README.md

 # PresentMon

-PresentMon is a tool to trace [ETW](https://msdn.microsoft.com/en-us/library/windows/desktop/bb968803%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396) events related to swap chain presentation on Windows.
-It can be used to capture and analyze key performance metrics for graphics applications (e.g., CPU and Display frame durations and latencies) and works across all graphics APIs, including UWP applications.
+PresentMon is a tool to capture and analyze [ETW](https://msdn.microsoft.com/en-us/library/windows/desktop/bb968803%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396) events related to swap chain presentation on Windows.
+It can be used to trace key performance metrics for graphics applications (e.g., CPU and Display frame durations and latencies) and works across all graphics APIs, including UWP applications.

 ## License

-Copyright 2017 Intel Corporation
+Copyright 2017-2019 Intel Corporation

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in